-FREE delivery for orders over £20, or £9 for smaller orders.
-Specific times are available subject to a surcharge; before noon (£5), before 10:30am (£10), before 9am (£15) & Saturday (£25).
-We also deliver free to all YO postcodes, usually on a Thursday, but other days to suit you.
+We have a minimum order of £55 to qualify for FREE delivery.
+Specific times are available subject to a surcharge; before noon (£6), before 10:30am (£10) & Saturday (£25).
+We also deliver free to York and the surrounding area, usually on a Thursday, but other days to suit you.

 5kg takes up 0.36 cu feet in your freezer or 10 litres, which means the standard combination fridge freezer can hold at least 20kg of Rosewood meat and still have 8 litres of space left over for icecream!